wp-blocks/typescript-wp-block/README.md

 ```shell
 git clone https://github.com/erikyo/typescript-wp-block.git
 ```
+Then:
+- Rename the plugin folder with the chosen plugin name slug
+- Do the same for the [typescript-wp-block.php](typescript-wp-block.php) file with the same string as the directory
-Then Replace in the boilerplate folder every occurrence of word "boilerplate" with your own plugin name install with npm.
+- Replace every occurrence of word "boilerplate" with your own plugin name.
+- Once the above points are completed, install with npm

 ```shell
 npm install
 ```

-and you are
+and you are 🎉 Done!

-> 🎉 Done!

 ---